Albert Campion: Campion (1959–1960)

 Two stories were adapted by the BBC in 1959 and 1960, with Bernard Horsfall as Campion and Wally Patch as Lugg.
 Each story was shown in six 30-minute episodes.
 The 1959 adaptation of Dancers in Mourning also featured John Ruddock as Oates, Denis Quilley as Jimmy Sutane, Michael Gough as Squire Mercer and Noel Howlett as 'Uncle' William Faraday.
 The 1960 adaptation, Death of a Ghost, featured Arthur Brough as Oates.

 Detective (1968)

 In 1968 The Case of the Late Pig was adapted for television starring Brian Smith as Campion, and George Sewell as Lugg.
 It was part of the BBC Detective (1964–1969) series which was an anthology series featuring adaptations of detective stories.

 Campion (1989–1990)

 In 1989 and 1990, the first eight of the novels (excluding The Crime at Black Dudley) were adapted over two seasons, with each story shown in two hour-long episodes.
 Peter Davison played Campion, Brian Glover was Lugg and Andrew Burt was Oates.

 Radio

-Various stories were adapted for BBC Radio over the years.
+Various stories have been adapted for BBC Radio over the years.
 Campion was played by James Snell, Richard Hurndall, William Fox, and Basil Moss.